Outlander Lightweight Travel Backpack

 Made from durable polyester and designed with a host of convenient features, the Travel Gear Lightweight is great for college or urban travel, with oodles of interior space for your laptop, gadgets and papers.
 An easy access cell phone pocket and a headphone port will keep you connected and its external bungee system means you can tuck away extra gear.

-And although compact, this travel backpack is built for comfort with contoured padded shoulder straps, airflow back system and easy access water bottle pockets.
+And although compact, this travel backpack is built for comfort with contoured padded shoulder straps, airflow back system and easy access filtered water bottle pockets.
 For an urban, lightweight backpack that performs well over a range of both inner city and open terrain, you can’t go wrong with the Travel Gear.

 Audio interface with headphone pull through